We couldn't find the type of bread we wanted to eat anywhere in Philadelphia, so we decided to bake it ourselves.

 Available in everything, poppy, sesame, and plain.

-Available in two sizes: 8 in and 16 in, seeded and unseeded
+Available in two sizes: 8 to 10 inch, seeded and unseeded

 POST-IT NOTES, & THE PHILLY MUFFIN.